The thing about depression. (birthdays)

 That is the hardest, and yet, the most commendable strength, a person with depression can do.

-I mean, exclaiming “why isn't anyone listening to me, I'm a five course meal!” while wasted on your 20th birthday is kind of hilarious anyway.
-What a way to go out of your teenage years, if anything is to be gained from that level of cringe at all.
-Maybe I'll hold on to that one.
+I mean, exclaiming “why isn't anyone listening to me, I'm a five course meal!” while birthday-wasted with your young 20-something friends is kind of hilarious anyway.
+I mean, what a way to go running out of your teenage years if anything is to be gained from having to witness that level of absolutely insufferable debauchery.
+I definitely feel like if I saw myself at the club, I would think I was obnoxious, too.